 - Citation 7, 8 and 9 were concerning the fact that the facility did not provide sufficient guarding near rotating fan blades, shaft parts and other moving hazards.
 This is another area where simply installing protective grating would have solved the problem.
 For additional safety, using the industrial label printer to make signs alerting employees of the risk would have been helpful.

 - Citation 10 was about tools and other equipment that was in use by employees was in bad condition.
 There are a number of things that can be done to keep tools in proper working order.
 Obviously, the first step is to replace any tools that are a hazard to those who use them.
-To keep tools in good condition, using labeling and foam tool organizers (which you can find here) is an excellent option.
+To keep tools in good condition, using labeling and foam tool organizers is an excellent option.
 These are inexpensive solutions that can actually save money over time, by allowing tools to last years longer than they otherwise would.

 - Citation 11 was about the information on hazardous chemicals being stored in the facility was not readily available.
 This is another issue that is quickly and easily fixed by using the industrial label maker.
 Printing off approved GHS chemical labels for each storage container is quick and easy, and will help eliminate hazards for those who work with these types of chemicals.